 Thirteen Titans scored points, 10 grabbed rebounds and 10 contributed assists as UW-Oshkosh outrebounded its eight consecutive opponent dating back to last season's run to the Division III championship.

 David Vlotho matched his season high with 11 points off the Titan bench.
-Vlotho shot 4-for-4 from the field and 3-for-3 from 3-point range to record his ninth career double-digit scoring effort.
+Vlotho shot 4-for-4 from the field and 3-for-3 from 3-point range.

 Jake Zeitler added nine points in 10 minutes played for the Titans, who also received eight points each from Levi Borchert, Will Mahoney, Brandon Whiteside and Brian Wilman.
 Whiteside's eight points on 3-for-4 shooting from the field were a career high while Borchert dished out a season-best four assists.